Configuring disaster recovery using Zerto

 - Helps with worldwide geographic resilience by leveraging the Google Cloud locations where VMware Engine is deployed.

 - Gives you an option to reduce deployment costs and total cost of ownership for disaster recovery.

-This recovery solution requires the following:
+This recovery solution requires you to do the following:

-Zerto solution architecture
+Zerto disaster recovery architecture